a

 Been there recently?

-Ever visited a city that suddenly disappeared from ancient records only to re-emerge seven centuries later?
+Ever visited a city that suddenly disappeared from ancient records only to re-emerge 7 centuries later?
 Ever wondered why such culturally rich places that were great capital cities promoting art, culture, and religions reappear at all?
 It is because people, cities, and time may vanish, but not the culture and heritage they leave behind.
-A thriving city named “Shripur” that rose step by step from the 4th to the 8th century to become a famous commercial and religious hub, vanished suddenly in the 12th century only to reappear brick by brick from 1892.
-If you are a tourist inclined to history, then goosebumps are guaranteed at Sirpur, where in 2003 as many as 184 mounds were marked and subsequent excavations have revealed 27 temples, 10 Buddha Viharas and 3 Jain Viharas apart from a market site and bath house.
+A thriving city named ‘Shripur’ that rose step by step from the 4th to the 8th century to become a famous commercial and religious hub, vanished suddenly in the 12th century only to reappear brick by brick from 1892.
+If you are a tourist inclined to history, then goosebumps are guaranteed at Sirpur, where in 2003 as many as 184 mounds were marked and subsequent excavations have revealed 27 temples, 10 Buddha viharas, and 3 Jain viharas, apart from a market site and bath house.
 This is just the beginning for Sirpur, as there is more to come as large parts of the ancient city are still under the rubble.
-A look at the quietly flowing Mahanadi river and you would know that the river is smiling as it is watching the slow resurrection of a city it watched vanish.
+A look at the quietly flowing Mahanadi River and you would know that the river is smiling as it is watching the slow resurrection of a city it watched vanish.

 Nearby Places to See